 Along the waterfront, visit the Sun Voyager which pays homage to the first Icelanders.
 Although it looks like a Viking ship, it’s actually a dreamboat following the setting sun.

-As you enjoy the cool breeze, marvel at the rainbows and gorgeous view of snowy Mount Esja and snap photos with this iconic Icelandic landmark.
+As you enjoy the cool breeze, marvel at the rainbows and a gorgeous view of snowy Mount Esja and snap photos with this iconic Icelandic landmark.

 What are YOUR favorite things to do in Reykjavik on a budget?